A/N: Rating is primarily an ED/ Self harm mild trigger warning. This is my first attempt at fanfic, so please be gentle :p

 He inquires silkily.

-She turns to face him, but it is a slow movement- her hand still gripping the counter for what he now realizes is support- staggering into the motion every so slightly.
-Her face is white apart from sickly, purple bruising under her eyes and a thin sheen of sweat stands out at her brow.
+She turns to face him, but it is a slow movement- her hand still gripping the counter for what he now realizes is support- staggering into the motion ever so slightly.
+Her face is ashen apart from sickly, purple bruising under her eyes, and a thin sheen of sweat stands out on her brow.

 He limps towards her quickly and presses two fingers to her throat, but rather then being agitated by his invasion of her personal space, she merely seems confused; eyes not quite focused on his own.
 Her skin is clammy and her pulse is erratic.
 House hooks his cane swiftly around the leg of the closest chair and drags it over.